This carrot casserole is the perfect way to entice kids (and adults) to eat their veggies!

-- This sweet carrot casserole recipe is ready with one dish and in just 30 minutes.
-What’s not to love?
-Serve it with an equally quick and easy Stove Top Meatloaf or some have it alongside these tasty Sweet And Spicy Crock Pot Ribs.
+- This sweet carrot casserole recipe is ready with one dish in just 30 minutes.

 How to Make Carrot Casserole

-- Mix filling ingredients together and spread over carrots.
+- Mix the filling ingredients together and spread over the carrots.

 - Sprinkle potato chips over the top and bake until carrots are tender (as per the recipe below).

-- Be sure the carrots (and any other veggies) are cut to the same sizes so they bake evenly.
+Be sure the carrots (and any other veggies) are cut to a uniform thickness so they bake evenly.

 Keep leftover sweet carrot casserole in the refrigerator covered in plastic wrap for up to 3 days.
 Freeze leftovers in portions for up to 8 weeks.
-Thaw in the refrigerator, and reheat in the oven at 350˚F for about 15 minutes until warmed through.
+Thaw in the refrigerator, add fresh chips, and bake until heated through.

 - Place frozen carrots in casserole dish.